Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Methods

 where we have an irregular duration of consecutive GPS timestamps $\Delta(t)$ and $\vec{r}(t)$ is the GPS two-coordinate vector of a pedestrian position at time $t$ (a given GPS time stamp).
 We thus define instantaneous velocity as

 and total distance covered by one participant as

-where we sum over all timestamps ${\{t\}}$ from a journey except from the last one.
-Finally, the computing of the journey duration thus reads
+where we sum over all timestamps ${\{t\}}$ from a trajectory except from the last one.
+Finally, the computing of the trajectory duration thus reads

-The filtering and cleaning process is divided into four successive steps.
+The filtering and cleaning process is divided into five successive steps.
 First, non-pedestrian users are filtered out by checking the means of transport they use.
-Second, the GPS paths are displayed on maps, and the invalid ones are removed (those that do not form a well-defined origin-destination journey).
-Finally, the remaining journeys are cleaned of noisy GPS locations at the beginning and/or end of the path due mostly to GPS connection problems.
+Second, the GPS paths are displayed on maps, and the invalid ones are removed (those that do not form a well-defined origin-destination trajectory).
+Third, the remaining trajectories are cleaned of noisy GPS locations at the beginning and/or end of the path due mostly to GPS connection problems (when they are still located at schools).
 This is done by visualizing the routes on maps along with the study of the distances (cf. Eq. (\ref{d})) and velocities (cf. Eq. (\ref{v})), which typically present outliers at these noisy locations.
-The fourth step consists in interpolating the GPS locations linearly to have all records uniformly separated by one second.
+Finally, again to preserve participants privacy, we mask the location data (GPS records) by removing a random amount of records (the first 20-50 seconds of the trajectory) of the movement in home-to-school trajectories and (the last 20-50 seconds of the trajectory) of the movement in school-to-home trajectories.
+The spatial $k$-anonymity technique is used to measure the disclosure risk \cite{Ghinita2010}.
+This privacy-by-design measure is taken as an addition to the protocol instruction described above to start the app recording about 5-150 meters after leaving (or before reaching) home.
+The fifth step consists in interpolating the GPS locations linearly to have all records uniformly separated by one second.

-Initial data reported in Table \ref{tab:data} is reduced to $83$ participants and $36,091$ GPS locations ($44,662$ after interpolation).
+Initial data reported in Table \ref{tab:data} is reduced to $83$ participants and $33,222$ GPS locations ($41,053$ after interpolation).
 The details of the process are reported in the forthcoming sections.